-Kicking off the new in Old Montréal hotels
+Ring in the new in Old Montréal

-Over on Saint Laurent Boulevard – or “The Main” as it’s known to the homegrown – there’s club scene action all along the strip, beginning on lower Saint Laurent.
-The ultra-modern Society for Arts and Technology (a.k.a., the SAT) is one of the more unique party spaces in the city, and this year’s “unlimited bubbles” dance party in the immersive, one-of-a-kind “Satosphère” space will be helmed by electronic music DJs Robert Robert, Ryan Playground and Thomas White.
-And just half a stone’s throw north, at premiere Quartier des Spectacles venue Club Soda, the annual Fluid dance party will finally be a bona fide adult in the province of Québec when it turns 18 this New Year’s Eve.
+Over on Saint-Laurent Boulevard – or “The Main” as it’s known to the homegrown – there’s club scene action all along the strip, beginning on lower Saint-Laurent.
+The ultra-modern Society for Arts and Technology (a.k.a. the SAT) is one of the more unique spaces in the city, and this year’s dance party in the immersive, one-of-a-kind “Satosphère” space will be helmed by DJs Pierre Kwenders, Lexis, and DJ Frog B2B Lis Dalton.
+And just half a stone’s throw north, at premiere Quartier des spectacles venue Club Soda, the annual Fluid New Years dance party will be in full effect.
 The operative term at Fluid is “all-inclusive”: admission, coat check, open bar all night and all tips are included in the price, so they invite you to leave your wallet at home.
-A short stroll up Saint Laurent will bring you to the classy and sassy Blvd 44 in unique boutique Hotel (10) (with its incomparable architecture and location), with a full range of ticket packages and tunes that run the range from house to hip-hop to Top 40.
-Further up the street, the two floors (one a lounge, the other a dance club) of party mainstay Rouge will be bouncing to the sound of hip-hop, club anthems and Top 40, while over at Muzique similar musical stylings will be on offer for their Montréal Ball, but the range of ticket and package prices is far greater, ranging from $35 right up to the truly royal King’s Ransom Package for $6649.
+A short stroll up Saint-Laurent will bring you to the classy and sassy BLVD44 in unique boutique Hotel10 (with its incomparable architecture and location), with a range of ticket packages and tunes that run the range from house to hip-hop to Top 40.
+Further up the street, the two floors (one a lounge, the other a dance club) of party mainstay Rouge will be bouncing to the sound of hip-hop, club anthems and Top 40, while over at Muzique similar musical stylings will be on offer in multiple themed rooms at their annual Montréal Ball.

-If you’re the kind of person who only gets their party going by the time the clubs are closing, the Gay Village has a couple of answers to your New Year’s Eve insomnia.
-Circus Afterhours will once again close the book on 2017 with the second edition of their “Epilogue” New Year’s event.
-With DJs Mark Sherry and D-Unity, it will feature 14 hours of partying in three rooms (trance, techno and hip-hop) starting at 10 pm.
-And at the nearby Stereo – which boasts the city’s best sound system – they’ll be going for 29 hours (yes, you read that correctly) at their two spaces, Stereo Nightclub and Stereo Bar.
-The third edition of their Vision NYE party starts on December 31, 2017 at 10 pm and ends on January 2, 2018 at 3 am.
+If you’re the kind of person who only gets their party started by the time most clubs are closing, the Gay Village has the answer for all New Year’s Eve night owls.
+Circus will close the book on 2018 with the third edition of their annual “Epilogue” New Year’s event, a total of 14 hours of partying in three rooms (trance, techno and hip-hop) starting at 10 pm.
+And at the nearby Stereo – which boasts the city’s best sound system – they’ll be going for 29 hours (yes, you read that correctly) at their two spaces, Stereo Nightclub and StereoBar.
+The fourth edition of their Vision NYE party, featuring Chicago electronic music legend Felix Da Housecat, starts on December 31, 2018 at 10 pm and ends on January 2, 2019 at 3 am.
 Godspeed.